 Payments begin when you Retire under the rules of the Plan and will generally continue for the rest of your life.
-However, if you have Disqualifying Employment (as defined on page 45) after retirement and have not reached your Required Beginning Date, your pension may be suspended.
-Please see pages 25-26 of this booklet for details.
+However, if you have Disqualifying Employment (as defined on pages 49-50) after retirement and have not reached your Required Beginning Date, your pension may be suspended.
+Please see pages 26-27 of this booklet for details.
 You must notify Member Services within 30 days after beginning work in Disqualifying Employment.
 Failure to give this notice could cause your benefits to be suspended for up to an additional year after you stop working.
+If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
+See Appendix A on pages 45-47.